 The remainder of the article is organized as follows.
-In Section \ref{sec:litrev}, we explore the existing literature on systemic impacts of RECs.
-It then concludes with a review of studies that utilized a methodology similar to ours, i.e. the "synthetic approach” for modeling electricity markets.
-Section \ref{sec:methdata} dives into the methodology employed in this paper, while Section \ref{sec:results} displays the major results from the analysis.
-Section \ref{sec:disc} embeds the results into the academic debate, discusses their implications for policymaking and future research directions.
-Section \ref{sec:concl} concludes with final remarks. \\
+In Section \ref{sec:litrev}, we explore the existing literature on systemic impacts of RECs and studies that utilized the "synthetic approach” to modeling electricity markets.
+Section \ref{sec:methdata} explains the novel methodology employed in this paper, while Section \ref{sec:results} displays the major results.
+Section \ref{sec:disc} incorporates the results into the academic debate.
+Section \ref{sec:concl} concludes with final remarks and policy recommendations. \\